unocss/unocss/packages/shared-integration/README.md

 # @unocss/shared-integration

-Private local package for common logics between plugins.
+Internal package for common logics of bundler integrations.